dotnet/docs-maui/docs/platform-integration/communication/phone-dialer.md

 ## Open the phone dialer

-The phone dialer functionality works by calling the `Open` method with a phone number.
+The phone dialer functionality works by calling the <xref:Microsoft.Maui.ApplicationModel.Communication.IPhoneDialer.Open%2A> method with a phone number.
 When the phone dialer is opened, .NET MAUI will automatically attempt to format the number based on the country code, if specified.

 :::code language="csharp" source="../snippets/shared_1/CommsPage.xaml.cs" id="phone_dial":::